BrandonTang89/AbstractionProject/brandon-fl/brandonReport.typ

 This project thus reinvents theory for rSTE and brings it to the modern day in JasperGold.

-== Contribution
+== Contributions
 We reinvent the theory of rSTE, providing a procedure for incorporating symbolic indexing into the rSTE workflow via indexing transformations.
 We provide proofs of soundness for the procedure of indexing transformations and interpretations of the simulation outputs to derive proofs and counterexamples.

-We provide new proofs and formal descriptions for efficient preimage computations on a subclass of indexing relations known as partitioned indexing relations that extends the existing technique by incorporates symbolic constants @automaticAbstraction.
+We provide new proofs and formal descriptions for efficient preimage computations on a subclass of indexing relations known as partitioned indexing relations that extends the existing technique by incorporates symbolic constants mentioned in @automaticAbstraction.

 We formulate theory for dealing with environmental constraints in rSTE using ideas from @indexingTransformations but updated to consider partitioned indexing relations with symbolic constants.